PeterVranken/DEVKIT-MPC5748G/samples/CAN/comFramework/canInterface/sampleIntegrations/arduinoSampleIntegrationEmbeddedCoder/readMe.md

 must be opened at the IDE.)
 Please note, status information is printed only in DEBUG compilation.

-The build requires an Arduino 1.0.6 installation and additionally the environment variable ARDUINO_HOME needs to point to this installation.
-The reason is that the GNU avr-gcc tools and the Arduino libraries are located by the makefile via this variable.
-GNU make 3.81 should be in the system search path, then the build command would be (Windows, other systems accordingly):
+The build requires an Arduino 1.8.x installation.
+Additionally, two environment variables need to be set.
+(It's double-checked by the makefile.)
+The GNU avr-gcc tools, the Arduino libraries and basic file operations are located by the makefile via these variables:

+- ARDUINO_HOME: Needs to point to the Arduino installation, i.e., to the parent folder of folders drivers, examples, hardware, etc.
+- UNIX_TOOLS_HOME: Needs to point to a folder containing UNIX executables like cp, mv, mkdir

+GNU make 3.81 or higher should be in the system search path.

+Once these pre-conditions are fullfilled, the build command would be (Windows, other systems accordingly):

 ~~~~~~~~~~~~~~~~~~~
-cd <...>\comFramework\canInterface\components\arduinoSampleIntegrationEmbeddedCoder
+cd <...>\comFramework\canInterface\sampleIntegrations\arduinoSampleIntegrationEmbeddedCoder
 make build
 ~~~~~~~~~~~~~~~~~~~

 to build the flashable hex file or

 ~~~~~~~~~~~~~~~~~~~
-cd <...>\comFramework\canInterface\components\arduinoSampleIntegrationEmbeddedCoder
+cd <...>\comFramework\canInterface\sampleIntegrations\arduinoSampleIntegrationEmbeddedCoder
 make -s COM_PORT=COM10 upload
 ~~~~~~~~~~~~~~~~~~~